LinX64/AppsFact/README.md

 ### TODO

 - [ ] Remove suspend for the `Repository` functions with `Flow`.
 - [ ] Improve the BaseFragment and BaseViewModel.
+Reduce the boilerplate code.
-- [ ] Use NetworkBoundResource for all repositories - unify the way of handling offline caching.
+- [ ] Using NetworkBoundResource for the other `Repository` functions.
+- [ ] Add/Improve Unit tests.
 - [ ] Add more tests for ViewModel
 - [ ] Add more tests for UseCases
 - [ ] Improvement for the UseCases